MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

     ![Image of incorrect status codes issue](https://github.com/MasterSuyash1/soft-engg-project-may-2024-se-may-5/blob/main/Issue%20Screenshot/Incorrect%20Status%20Codes.png)

 # Programming Questions API
+**Description:** These APIs have functionality related to generation of Programming Questions from the database for student's testing.
+Complilation of the code upon submission, testing private test cases and scoring.
+There is also a component to get hint/code explanation and efficient code from GenAI model.

 ### Endpoint
 - **URL:** ```http://127.0.0.1:5000/api/compile```
 - **Method:** POST

 1. ```def test_compile_code_successful()```
-Tests whether the app correctly compiles a valid python code
+Tests whether the app correctly compiles a valid python code submitted by the student/client.
     - Passed Inputs:
         -
         ```